 An interesting new development has sprung out of the wonderful Osmocom project: a low-cost, wide bandwidth SDR transmitter that works with GNURadio.
 How low cost?
 How about $10?
 This is all possible thanks to the wonderful work of Steve Markgraf, an Osmocomm developer who found that when properly coerced, a cheap USB3.0 to VGA adapter will output raw samples straight from its RGB output lines.
 While the base sample rate of the dongle, using the FL2000dx VGA chip, has a normal max frequency bandwidth of 150MHz, it was found that since the output is essentially unfiltered valid signals can beRead On

 Hi all!
 Just a quick update in regards to the responses I’ve received for my Panatap board.
 First off, thanks to everyone who’s given me positive feedback for my design.
 I really appreciate everyone who has found my design useful, and I hope that future projects that I’m working on will be just as helpful.
 One thing I wanted to address is a question that several people have commented or emailed me about: component values.
 Specifically the values of the capacitors and inductors used in the low pass filter.
 The values I specified in the schematic and in the boardRead On

+Hello again everyone!
+I apologize for the lack of updates.
+School, as it often does, got in the way once again and I haven’t made real progress on any of my own projects in just under a month now.
 Luckily that all changed recently.
 With nothing better to do on a Saturday night, I set forth a goal of completing the new revision of the redesigned G4HUP panadapter (what I’m now calling the W3AXL Panatap) and getting it installed in my FT-450D.
 This proved to be both easier and more difficult than I thought.
 Details inside!Read On

 Hi again everyone!
 I received a surprising amount of emails regarding the panadapter boards that I had made.
 Well, I’m here to tell you that like all good things, it takes time to get things right.
 Some of you who know far more about amplifier design should look back at the schematics I posted in the last update.
 You’ll notice something ever-so-slightly out of place.
 Yep, that capacitor is supposed to be below the resistor, connected directly to the FET.
 Unfortunately while it seems like a simple error it actually managed to throw off the bias of the amplifier quiteRead On

+NOTE: Check the latest blog post for an update on the below information!
 I recently acquired a shiny new Yaesu FT-450D.
 I knew almost immediately that I wanted to use one of my many RTL-SDR dongles to set up a pandapter.
 As luck would have it, all the hard work was done for me by Dave Powis, G4HUP.
 He had designed a compact, high-impedance IF tap for direct connection to any SDR.
 Unfortunately, with the passing of Dave came the end to all shipments of the PAT board, leaving me high and dry in the search for a cheap wayRead On

 Hi all!
 It’s been a while since my last post.
 School and life has kept me plenty busy, but I’ve been trying to get a few new blog posts up.
 It’s hard to dedicate enough time to get quality content up – and that’s why I launched the W3AXL wiki earlier this year.
 I’ve learned quite a bit through my repairs and modifications of Motorola equipment, and instead of talking several hours writing a blog post, I’ve opted to instead update this wiki with information all about various Moto products.
 Visit the wiki here!
 You’ll be seeing new pages andRead On